 Then there are several practical exercises to help you control your arousal, erection type and ejaculation response.
 It was also good to have an email support option so you can get help if you need it.

-But that’s my only criticism of an otherwise excellent book.
+That’s my only criticism of an otherwise excellent book though.
 Once you put the techniques into action, you’ll find it’s a serious guide to a serious problem.
-It made a big difference to my sex life and confidence, so for that reason it’s still my top pick.
+It made a big difference to my own sex life and confidence, and for that reason it’s the one I recommend.

-What I like about this book is that the author tries to make life easy for you.
+What I like about Ejaculation by Command is that the author tries to make life easy for you.
 You’re presented with different options to suit your style: reading the whole book; following a quick start summary guide; or listening to an audio companion.

-As well as giving you all the necessary background information, there are many techniques and exercises to practice, for example: arousal control and edging, correct breathing, mental focusing, tantric exercises and diet, to name just a few.
+As well as giving you all the key background information, there are many techniques and exercises to practice: arousal control and edging, correct breathing, mental focusing, tantric exercises and diet, to name just a few.

 The author also put a lot of thought into how you can make this all work with your current partner.
 So as well as techniques to practice together, he gives you advice on satisfying them first.
-And this is something I now see is a key point in dealing with the difference in arousal levels.
+And this is a great way to deal with differences in arousal levels and prolong intimacy and sex together.

-In terms of criticisms, it’s the same as the Ejaculation Trainer in that there’s a somewhat exaggerated claim about it being guaranteed you’ll last 20 minutes straight away.
+I do have a couple of criticisms though.
+Firstly, you have to go through a lengthy sales page and offers to buy other sex guides.
+And secondly, like the Ejaculation Trainer there’s a somewhat exaggerated claim about it being guaranteed you’ll last 20 minutes straight away.

 3. Ejaculation Guru

-But when I listened to the video and read the manual, I discovered that it is in fact the classic technique of using the pelvic floor muscles correctly during sex and at the point of no return.
+However, I found it confusing that he describes the book as being based on a new technique.
+But when I read the guide, I discovered that it’s in fact the classic technique of using the pelvic floor muscles correctly during sex and at the point of no return.

-Despite that, the author does a good job of explaining how to do pelvic floor exercises / kegels.
+Despite that, the author does a good job of explaining how to do pelvic floor/kegel exercises.
 There are extensive instructions, including safety advice and an exact description of how to use the muscles during sex.

 I particularly liked the sections on arousal control.
 He rightly splits this into 2 parts – mental and physical arousal, with useful ideas to gain control.